transpose-publishing/landscapeStudy/analysis_notes.md

  Question: where to get the category from, since it is afaik not possible to directly search in GS for the journal.

+  -> add them by hand (look at journal, come up with suggestion -> cross check afterwards)

 # Contrasting with h-index
 - not sure how meaningful that would be, since the distribution of h-indices is